-The purpose of the net price index is to measure the development of the prices, less indirect taxes and duties and including price subsidies, charged to consumers for goods and services bought by private households in Denmark.
-The index of net retail prices has been calculated since 1980, but there are estimated figures for the development in net prices back to February 1975.
-The weights were last adjusted in connection with calculating the index for January 2014 and are based on private consumption expenditure in 2012.
+The purpose of the consumer price index is to measure the development of the prices charged to consumers for goods and services bought by private households in Denmark.
+The consumer price index has been calculated since 1914, but there are estimated figures for the development in consumer prices back to 1872.
+From January 1967 the index has been calculated on a monthly basis.